mattfenwick/mattfenwick.github.com/blog/systems_thinking_notes.md

 ## System and Illusion

 - "a system is a way of looking at the world"
-- "heuristic devices don't tell you when to stop applying them"
+- banana principle: "heuristic devices don't tell you when to stop applying them"
 - absolute and relative thinking
 - a system is relative to its observer
 - observers and observations